On the "Induction Bias" in Sequence Models: Methodology

 where the transition matrix $A_{x_t}$ is given by a linear function of the input $x_t$.
 This architecture is commonly referred to as a \textit{bilinear RNN}, since $h_t$ depends bilinearly on the input and the previous hidden state.

 \textbf{Experimental Setup:}\; We perform a large-scale systematic evaluation of data efficiency on synthetic state‑tracking tasks.
 To estimate $N^*$, we use a hybrid binary--geometric search procedure (see Algorithm~\ref{alg:search}) that evaluates candidate sample sizes over at most 20 steps, training models across a hyperparameter grid consisting of 3 learning rates and 5 random seeds (15 configurations total for each size $N$).
 A sample size is considered successful if at least one configuration achieves validation loss below $\epsilon = 10^{-4}$.
-Each model is trained for a fixed budget of $250\text{k}$ optimization steps independent of the training set size $N$.
-This amounts to over \textit{190,000 training runs} for the results reported in this paper, excluding development runs.
+Each model is trained for at most $250\text{k}$ optimization steps, independent of the training set size $N$, with early stopping once the validation-loss success criterion is met.
+This amounts to over \textit{200,000 training runs} for the results reported in this paper, excluding development runs.

 The transformer model used is based on the GPT-2 architecture \citep{radford2019language} with 6 layers and a model (embedding/hidden) dimension of 256.
 Both the LSTM and Dense-SSM models use a single-layer recurrent cell followed by a linear classification head.
 We use input and hidden dimension of $768$ for LSTM and $256$ for the Dense-SSM.
+The Mamba model has 6 layers and model dimension $256$.
 Additionally, we experiment with a 2-layer transformer and LSTM with hidden dimension of $256$, with results provided in the Appendix~\cref{app:smaller_models}.

 We ensure that the training and validation sets are strictly disjoint.
 The validation set contains $2{,}000$ samples (or at most $20\%$ of the available data) and remains identical across different training set sizes, except for variations introduced by the random seed.
 In addition, we always use at most $20\%$ of the available samples at each sequence length for validation, with the remainder reserved exclusively for training.
 Also, for all tasks, multi-digit integers are represented as single tokens during tokenization.
 Additional implementation details are provided in \Cref{app:impl_details}.